Disney Outfits for Kids – The Basics to Consider

-These Disney outfit ideas are all clothes that I’ve dressed my little ones in during our Disney vacations.
+These Disney outfits for kids are all clothes that I’ve dressed my little ones in during our Disney vacations.
 I’ll share Disney World outfits for toddlers and Disneyland clothes for preschools.
 I even have Disney clothing ideas for big kids as well.
 And because it’s Disney, these ideas easily translate into cute Disney outfit ideas for adults too!

-These are the things to consider when choosing Disney outfits for the kids:
+These are the things to consider when choosing Disney outfits for kids:

 - What’s the weather going to be like?
 Will the kids be comfortable mostly in shorts?
 Will you need a jacket for layering?

 - How many days of clothing will you need?

 - Do you want the kids to dress in costume?

 - Are you aiming for head to toe looks or just a dash of Disney?

 When you’re ready to pack up, be sure to check out this free printable packing list for kids traveling to Disney!